Voortrekkers (youth organisation): 1959-1966

 Dr. J. de V. Heese (“Oom Japie”) became the new leader of the Voortrekkers in 1959.
 He had previously served as the General Secretary of the movement.
 Heese died in 1966.

 1966-1981

 In 1966, “Oom Badie Badenhorst”, was elected as leader of the Voortrekkers.
 During his term of office the Voortrekkers contributed to the inauguration of the monument at Bloedrivier between 13–17 December 1971 as well as the inauguration of the Taalmonument (Afrikaans language monument) in Paarl on 10 October 1975.
 The first “President's Verkenners” received their badges from State President C. R. Swart.

 1981-1989

-Prof. C. W. J. (“Oom Carel”) Boshoff was the leader during this period.
+Prof. C. W. H. (“Oom Carel”) Boshoff was the leader during this period.
 This was a time of serious discord and argument among Afrikaners about Apartheid.
-Some believed that Apartheid was right and others felt that it was wrong.
-These upheavals were bound to affect the Voortrekker movement in the end.
+Most believed that Apartheid was wrong, but some resisted change.
+These upheavals had a negative effect on the Voortrekker movement, but the Voortrekker leaders participated in the transition of South Africa by making submissions to CODESA.